yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Servo_Drive_Demo_User_Guide.rst

     - The images should be copied to the root folder of an SD card, and the SD card should be placed in uSD card slot on the EVM.

-The EVM boot switch settings are described in above `Boot switch settings`_.
+The EVM boot switch settings are described in `boot switch settings`_.

 Flash Pre-Built Binaries to Secondary Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~